António Maria Lisboa: Life

 Antônio Maria Lisboa was born on 1 August 1928 in Lisbon.

 He studied. at the Ensino Téchnico.

 He formed a small surrealist group in 1947 with Pedro Oom and Henrique Risques Pereira.

 Mário Cesariny de Vasconcelos, João Artur da Silva and Figueiredo Sobral were also members of this group.

 He became a lasting friend of Cesariny.

 The two poets wrote Afixação Proibida (Display Prohibited), an important manifesto of Portuguese surrealism which initiated the movement in Portugal.

 Lisboa and Cesariny became the two leading surrealist poets in Portugal.

 Lisboa spent two months in Paris starting in March 1949.

 This is probably where he came in contact. with Hinduism, Egyptology and occult subjects.

 Lisboa's work contains elements of the occult and esoteric.

 His work expressed loneliness and an obsession with death in gaunt. ironic and irreverent language.

-On his return to Lisbon he collaborated in the Surrealist Exhibition with poems and drawings with strange titles.
+On his return to Lisbon, he collaborated in the Surrealist Exhibition with poems and drawings with strange titles.

 Antônio Maria Lisboa contracted tuberculosis, which proved fatal.

-He died in Lisbon on 11 November 1953, aged 25.
+He died in Lisbon on 11 November 1953, at 25.